mwherman2000/did-uri-spec/README.md

 It was surprising to see the above pattern being proposed because the resolve and dereference operations are redundant.

-I assume that the purpose of the current "DID ABNF" syntax discussions is to encapsulate these types of operations into a `did-url` grammar specification.
-Based on this assumption, the following `did-url` patterns (and corresponding HTTP bindings) are being recommended for use as the primary patterns for the previous 2 use cases:
+I assume that the purpose of the current "DID ABNF" syntax discussions is to encapsulate these types of operations into a `did-uri` grammar specification.
+Based on this assumption, the following `did-uri` patterns (and corresponding HTTP bindings) are being recommended for use as the primary patterns for the previous 2 use cases:

 - Resolution: `http://uniresolver.io/did:xyz:1234`
 - Dereferencing (general case): `http://uniresolver.io/did:xyz:1234#key1` and, optionally, `http://uniresolver.io/did:xyz:1234!$selectId="key1"`